HYPOTHESIS TESTING IN RESEARCH

 • 📈 Alternative Hypothesis (H1): Contradicts the null hypothesis and suggests that there is an effect, difference, or relationship in the population.

-See also DATA COLLECTION TOOLS IN MANAGEMENT RESEARCH
+See also ADVERTISING RESEARCH

 Q: What are Type I and Type II errors in hypothesis testing?